LukeClancy/dynamic-records-meritfront/README.md

 2. communicate with the backend more effectively with sql queries.
 This becomes especially relevant when you hit the limits of Active Record Relations and the usual way of querying in rails.
 For instance, if you have dynamic sql queries that are hard to convert properly into ruby.
 3. add other helper methods to work with your database, such as checking if relations exist, or if a migration has been run.

-Note that postgres is currently a requirement for this gem.
+Note that postgres is currently a requirement for using arrays in this gem.
+If it becomes an issue send me a pull request or an issue or somethin.
+Also note that the gem has not been tested outside of postgres.

 ## Basic Examples
 ```ruby